Typically, there are four ways UK board appointments are made:

-- Through your personal connections;
+- Through a personal connection;

-- By responding to an advertisement, or
+- By responding to an advertisement, or;

-- Through an executive search firm, recruiter or headhunter.
+- Through a search firm or recruiter.

 - 65% of people are appointed to a board through a personal connection;

 - 15% were appointed directly after approaching the company or board that they wanted to sit on;

 - 10% in response to an advertisement (at best).

 It is possible that their appointment was the result of more than one of these board appointment pathways, and my survey results have not accounted for this scenario.
 But, even if you considered this, it is clear that most UK board appointments are made via personal connections.

 Indeed, many non-executive directors I speak with tell me that at least one of their non-executive appointments resulted from a personal connection.
 They also tell me that they often have dealings with recruiters, and regardless of how their board appointments occurred, they were still required to provide at least a Board CV before any formal conversations could begin.